Caching in Wireless Networks: Main Results

 \begin{example} ({\em Complete caches})

 Assume we randomly pick $n^\beta$ caches for $\beta\in(0,1)$, each holding a complete copy of all the messages.
-More precisely, letting $\tilde{W} = \{w_i\}_{i=1}^{n^\beta}$ be the collection of caches, we consider a caching traffic matrix $\lambdaca\in\Rp^{2^n\times n}$ of the form
+More precisely, letting $U^\star = \{u_i\}_{i=1}^{n^\beta}$ be the collection of caches, we consider a caching traffic matrix $\lambdaca\in\Rp^{2^n\times n}$ of the form

-for every $(W,v)$.
-In other words, every node $v\in V(n)$ requests a message that is available at a common set of caches $\tilde{W}$.
-As before, by $\rho(\lambdaca)$ can in this setting with uniform demands be understood as the largest uniformly achievable per-node rate.
+for every $(U,w)$.
+In other words, every node $w\in V(n)$ requests a message that is available at a common set of caches $U^\star$.
+As before, $\rho(\lambdaca)$ can in this setting with uniform demands be interpreted as the largest uniformly achievable per-node rate.

 Assume every node chooses the nearest cache (as discussed in Example \ref{eg:nearest}).
 With high probability, there will be $\Theta(n^{1-\beta})$ nodes accessing the same cache.
-The bottleneck limiting the flows from this cache to the destination nodes is the edge connecting the cache to the tree with capacity one.
+The bottleneck limiting the flows from this cache to the destination nodes is the edge with capacity one connecting the cache to the tree.
 Hence, with this strategy, we can achieve a per-node rate of $\Theta(n^{\beta-1})$ over the graph $G$ with high probability.
 By Theorem \ref{thm:caching1}, this implies that a per-node rate of

 is achievable with probability $1-o(1)$ as $n\to\infty$ in the wireless network.
 A short calculation reveals that this is an order-optimal routing strategy over $G$, which, by Theorem \ref{thm:caching2}, shows that